Miguel-Aguilar-Perez/CSVParser/CSVParser/Readme.md

 - **Common DTO:** All parsed data is mapped to a flexible, dictionary-based DTO.
 - **Validation & Transformation:** Shared and parser-specific validation/transformation utilities.
 - **Error Handling:** Detailed error reporting for validation and format issues.
-- **Separation of Concerns:** Utilities, DTOs, contracts, and parsers are organized in dedicated folders.
+- **Separation of Concerns:** Utilities, DTOs, interfaces, and parsers are organized in dedicated folders.

 ## Adding a New Parser